 Right in the heart of the village is a water mill dating back to the 14th century which was used to supply wheat and flour for the entire area; there’s substantial evidence to prove that, in highly active periods, the mill produces 8 tons of wheat per day.

-The details of the countryside perfectly underline the close relationship between history and nature in this part of the area, especially in Cunaand its Grancia, which could be considered the best conserved ruins of a fortified medieval farm, built in 1224 by the municipality of Siena and the Hospice of Santa Maria della Scala on top of a former 12th-century hospice.
-Large and still perfectly conserved, the complex consists of a small walled village and a fortress-farm overlooking the square which can be reached by passing the entrance tower.
+Several of the countryside’s details perfectly underline the close relationship between history and nature in this part of the area.
+This is especially present in the Grancia of Cuna, considered the best conserved ruins of a fortified medieval farm, built in 1224 by the municipality of Siena and the Hospice of Santa Maria della Scala on top of a former 12th-century hospice.
+Large and still perfectly conserved, the complex consists of a small walled village and a fortress-farm overlooking the square, which can be reached by passing the entrance tower.
 Outside the fortified centre stands the small Church of Santi Jacopo e Cristoforo, from 1314.
 Not far from there is the Parish Church of Corsano – in the typical Romanesque style – founded in the 11th century and dedicated to St. John the Baptist.

-Returning to the Cassia, just beyond Monteroni, there is also the small town of Lucignano d’Arbia, which reveals the origins of the fortress, with its two 14th-century towers and large medieval tower, later transformed into the bell tower of the Romanesque church.
-The watermill appeared in the 1st century BCE so could almost be considered an ancient industrial installation.
+Just beyond Monteroni is the small town of Lucignano d’Arbia, home to origins of a fortress, with its two 14th-century towers and large medieval tower (which was later transformed into the Romanesque church’s bell tower).

 From the end of August until mid-September every year the traditional Fiera a Tressa is celebrated in Ponte a Tressa, a hamlet of Monteroni d’Arbia.
 Events dedicated to good food and historic traditions of the Terre di Siena are put on for two weekends.